-Houston Toxic Tort Attorney
+Houston Toxic Tort Attorneys

 What is a Toxic Tort?

-A toxic tort is a negligent release of a toxic substance such as a chemical, waste or toxin that results in harm to a person or group of persons.
+A toxic tort is a negligent release of a toxic substance such as a chemical, waste, or toxin that results in harm to a person or group of persons.
 The release may be the result of an accidental singular event such as an explosion or chemical leak or it may be the result of a long-time accidental or permitted exposure such as air emissions from a plant or waste released into a stream.
 The harm may be to:

 - property rights–such as pollution, or

-Examples of Toxic Torts
+Examples of Recent Toxic Torts

 Toxic Torts may result in injury to a single individual or a large group of people.
-Some examples of the toxic torts include:
+Some examples of toxic torts include: